-In this fictional account, assistant district attorney Decourcy Ward (Aldis Hodge) arrives in Boston and forms an unlikely alliance with a corrupt yet venerated FBI veteran, Jackie Rohr (Kevin Bacon).
-Together, they take on a family of armored car robbers in a case that grows to involve, and ultimately subvert, the entire criminal justice system of Boston.
+Assistant district attorney Decourcy Ward arrives from Brooklyn and forms an unlikely alliance with a corrupt yet venerated FBI veteran, Jackie Rohr.
+Together, they take on a family of armored car robbers from Charlestown in a case that grows to involve, and ultimately subvert, the entire criminal justice system of Boston.

 This tense psychological drama follows a young woman learning to live again after 13 years in captivity.